Open-MBEE/sysmlv2_dls/README.md

 through a single, consistent API.

 ## Key capabilities
-- **Generic assembly structure** – The `geometry_api` package exposes endpoints for creating components, nesting them, and exporting the resulting hierarchy as SysML v2 textual notation.
-This makes it possible to describe assemblies even when the original CAD system is not available.
+- **Generic assembly structure** – The `geometry_api` package exposes endpoints for importing a geometric assembly from SysML and exporting it to SysML.
+The components in this module serve as python-space representation which can be used to write integrations to other tools such as the:
-- **Onshape connector** – The `onshape_connector` package authenticates with the Onshape public API, walks assembly occurrences, and maps part poses into the generic structure.
-This is the first CAD integration, with more connectors planned.
+- **Onshape connector** – The `onshape_connector` package exports geometry assemblies to onshape.
+It can create new assemblies and position sub-assemblies into the correct locations as specified in SysML.
 - **Transformation utilities** – The `transformation_api` package bundles
   Christoph Gohlke's `transformations.py` helpers, which are used for converting between transformation matrices, Euler angles, and other pose formats.